nussl/nussl/README.md

 - Ben Kalish

 nussl's REPET, REPET-SIM implementations are based on MATLAB code from Zafar Rafii.
-The DUET implementation is based on MATLAB code from Scott Richard. nussl's PROJET implementation is based on python code from Antoine Liutkus.
+The DUET implementation is based on MATLAB code from Scott Rickard. nussl's PROJET implementation is based on python code from Antoine Liutkus.
-Similarly for most of the algorithms in nussl.

 See documentation and inline comments for each algorithm for more information about citations and authorship.

-# Contact

-Contact Ethan Manilow (ethanm [at] u [dot] northwestern [dot] edu) or Prem Seetharaman (prem [at] u [dot] northwestern [dot] edu) with any questions or issues.
-Please look at the "issues" page before reporting problems.

 # License